 To keep the water from corroding copper pipes, install an acid neutralizer tank at the point where the water enters the home.
 Fit the tank — sized to the household — with an automatic backwashing head and fill it with a base of gravel and garnet overlaid with a calcite media, leaving enough room for the media to lift during the backwashing phase.
 As a crushed and screened white marble limestone media, calcite neutralizes the acid and changes the water to a 7.0 pH, a neutral status, which stops pipes from shedding copper.

 Flush the Water System

-If the copper in your water comes from the plumbing system, the Centers for Disease Control and Prevention recommends running the cold water on individual faucets for at least 15 seconds before using it for cooking or drinking if you don't have a treatment system.
-It is safe to use the flushed water for household plants, laundry, cleaning and in the dishwasher, but avoid using flushed water from the hot side for cooking, as the heated water contains a higher proportion of copper.
+If the copper in your water comes from the plumbing system, run the cold water on individual faucets for at least 15 seconds before using it for cooking or drinking if you don't have a treatment system.
+It is safe to use the flushed water for household plants, laundry, cleaning, and in the dishwasher, but avoid using flushed water from the hot side for cooking, as the heated water contains a higher proportion of copper.

 Options for copper removal include a homeowner-installed activated carbon filter unit that you change as needed or a professionally installed reverse osmosis system, backwashing media filtration system, or an ion-exchange system.
 Reverse osmosis uses a membrane through which the contaminated water is forced, which rejects and dumps the contaminated water.